 - 43% (nearly half) of the nursing homes in Kentucky were rated “below average” or “much below average,” ranking them as one of the worst states for nursing home care in the country.

-Contact a Nursing Home Bed Sore Attorney in Kentucky
+Contact a Nursing Home Abuse Lawyer in Kentucky

 If a loved one has suffered from bedsores due to the neglect of Kentucky nursing home staff, or if bedsores have caused the wrongful death of your loved one, your family is entitled to compensation for the facility’s misconduct.
 Don’t let any more time slip away before demanding justice and restoring the dignity of those you love.